LifeWay/CloudGenesis/README.md

     * `DeployerAccountId`: This is the AccountID that the deployer is running in.
 This is typically your master or governance account.
     * `AutomationStackName`: This is the stack name you will give to the deployer SAM stack when you launch it.
 This is necessary as part of a semantic naming scheme so that the `CFAccessRole` created in each account is able to get access to the S3 bucket created by the deployer stack.
 A classic CloudFormation chicken-and-egg problem where the actual `ARN` doesn't exist yet, so a semantic naming scheme must be used so that the IAM access can be setup ahead of the resource being created.

-2. Run the `make.sh` script.

-    In order to run the make script, you will need a few things installed: sbt, python 3, and yarn.
-(This SAM stack is polyglot in terms of the Lambdas).

-3. Package the stack via the aws cli. `aws cloudformation package --template template.yaml  --output-template-file packaged.yaml --s3-prefix cf-deployer --s3-bucket CHANGEME`

-4. Deploy the packaged template either via the CLI or via the AWS Console.
+6. Deploy the packaged template either via the CLI or via the AWS Console.

+    ### Console Instructions & Parameter Details

     Main Configuration:
     * `AccountIds` - A comma delimited list of account Id's you want to the deployer to be able to deploy to. **NOTE** this only gives the role assumed by the deployer acesss to do this, however, it will only work if you've first given cross account access to the account the deployer is running in on those account id's.
 This is handled in Step 1 with the master stackset.
     * `AllowIAMCapabilities` - Enables the passing of the IAM capabilities set to CloudFormation.
 If this is false, IAM resources cannot be created even if the deployer has full admin access to create any kind of resource.